-- 1 brown onion, quartered, skin left on
+- 1 yellow onion quartered, skin left on

-- Add all of the above to a large stock pot, cover with water and bring to a boil.
-Reduce heat and let simmer for 3-4 hours.
+- Add all of the above to a large stock pot, cover with water by an inch and bring to a boil.
+Reduce heat and let simmer for 90 minutes.
 Any vegetable scraps can be used, but these are my go to aromatics.

-- Strain the broth and use immediately or cover and refrigerate for up to 5 days.
-The stock will become gelatinous and the chicken fat will congeal on the top, feel free to discard or use for making a roux.
+- Strain the broth and use immediately, cover and refrigerate for up to 5 days or freeze for later use.
+The broth will become gelatinous and the chicken fat will congeal on the top, feel free to discard or use for making a roux.